Bislig: Geography

-Bislig is approximately 208 km northeast of Davao City, 152 km south of Tandag City (the provincial capital), 44 km south of Hinatuan, and 158 km southeast of Butuan.
+Bislig is approximately 208 km northeast of Davao City, 152 km south of Tandag City (the provincial capital), 44 km south of Hinatuan (adjacent town), and 158 km southeast of Butuan.

-Bislig has a land area of 40,503 hectares spread over 24 barangays, with close to half which are tropical rainforests is classified as "public forest".
+Bislig has a land area of 40,503 hectares spread over 24 barangays, with close to half, which are tropical rainforests, is classified as "public forest".

 Climate

 Bislig has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round and with extremely heavy rainfall in January.